-Arthroscopy is a minimally invasive procedure used to diagnose and treat injuries and abnormalities within the joints.
-This procedure is commonly used to confirm a diagnosis made by physical examination and imaging techniques.
-It can also be used to treat conditions within the joints, providing they are not too complicated.
+Ankle arthroscopy is a minimally invasive procedure we use to treat minor joint issues and to diagnose injuries or abnormalities within the joint.
+This technique often is used to confirm a diagnosis made by physical examination and imaging.